 With the rise of 50 billion IoT devices and edge use cases, software that delivers the power of the cloud at the edge with real-time, low-latency access will need to be created.
 A new class of companies will enable enterprises and service providers to bring a consistent cloud environment to wherever they are distributing their applications – be it on-premises, one or more public clouds, or a diverse set of edge sites and locations.

 Finally, we believe that nascent technologies such as AR/VR, blockchain, quantum computing, robotics, MEMS and others will create outsized opportunities for investment and returns.

-Our enterprise investment team consists of seven investors with operating and investing experience:
+Our enterprise investment team consists of five investors with operating and investing experience:

 - I’m a three-time founder turned investor who has partnered with over 50 entrepreneurs, of which 17 took their companies public and over 20 pursued the M&A path;

 - Rajeev Batra is a leading SaaS investor who has partnered with entrepreneurs in diverse areas who have built martech (Marketo/Adobe), salestech (Outreach), servicetech (ServiceMax/GE), and HRtech (SmartRecruiters) companies;